gvwilson/thirdbit/fiction/voyage/index.md

 well-known, much-feared, competent, and apparently free of factional ties.

-The *Sun's Vengeance* floated free for the first time at dawn on Midsummer's Day of 1108<sup>Rumors circulated at the time that Perguuran had actually had the ship floated the night before, just to make sure she was sound, then had her brought back into her drydock for the official launch.
-While it would have been completely in character, it could only have been accomplished with the aid of powerful spells, and it appears from contemporary accounts that everyone able to so much as light a candle was busy with shadow shows.</sup>.
+The *Sun's Vengeance* floated free for the first time at dawn on Midsummer's Day of 1108<span class="sidenote">Rumors circulated at the time that Perguuran had actually had the ship floated the night before, just to make sure she was sound, then had her brought back into her drydock for the official launch.
+While it would have been completely in character, it could only have been accomplished with the aid of powerful spells, and it appears from contemporary accounts that everyone able to so much as light a candle was busy with shadow shows.</span>.
 Thousands of people crowded along the docks and the seawall to watch the land give birth to her; thousands more paid up to a quartering each to watch the shadow shows conjured up in every inn and public square.
 A motion in the city debates to